JacobStauch/discord-music-bot/README.md

 TODO:
 - !queue command - shows the current tracks in the queue and the queue length
 - !np command - shows the currently playing track
+- !playother command - leverage yt-dlp to play tracks from other sources
 - Differentiate between direct video URLs and search terms as there are some instances where someone has linked to another video in the description, and trying to play the video ends up returning the referencing video as the first search result instead of the desired video

 [![Docker pulls](https://img.shields.io/docker/pulls/twinproduction/discord-music-bot)](https://cloud.docker.com/repository/docker/twinproduction/discord-music-bot)